 Temporary burial ground, seen from fields to the West.
 Watou

 Roadside ditch alongside the burial ground on the Houtkerkestraat towards Watou

 The Route in Photographs, 2019

-Various scenes at the Franco-Belgian border near Watou
+Various scenes at the Bois st Acaire and the Franco-Belgian border at Watou